tedneward/Azgaarnoth/Classes/Paladin/Weave.md

 # Sacred Oath: Oath of the Weave
 Many deities have worshipers who are paladins, promoting law, good, or their faith across Faerûn with divine might, but those who swear this oath draw additional strength from the Weave itself.
 They are most often known as Knights of the Weave, but also as swordmages, arcane defenders, or mage knights.
 They cherish the Weave like a fine wine, knowing that its existence enriches all of Azgaarnoth.

-Nothing is more important to you than magic’s continued existence.
-You likely worship a god whose portfolio includes magic, knowledge, wisdom, or mysticism—which includes a wide selection of deities—and serve your deity by guarding temples and questing for lost magical troves.
-Among those who focus on the protective disciplines of this oath—who often refer to it by the alternate name “the Oath of the Aegis” and prioritize personal loyalty and defense even above the wonders of the Weave itself—gods associated with loyalty and guardianship are favored.
+Nothing is more important to you than magic's continued existence.
+You likely worship a god whose portfolio includes magic, knowledge, wisdom, or mysticism--which includes a wide selection of deities--and serve your deity by guarding temples and questing for lost magical troves.
+Among those who focus on the protective disciplines of this oath--who often refer to it by the alternate name "the Oath of the Aegis" and prioritize personal loyalty and defense even above the wonders of the Weave itself--gods associated with loyalty and guardianship are favored.

 Knights of the Weave are less likely to wear heavy armor than other paladins, but few eschew armor entirely.
 Although you study powerful magic, most of what you know relates to enhancing your fighting abilities and your place is in the thick of battle.
 You learn to transport yourself magically using the Weave, and teleportation can become one of your greatest tools for staying in the thick of the fight.
 Your power comes from pure magic, and eventually you develop increased ability to use magic, counter hostile magic, and defeat enemy spellcasters.